Fund Manager's Report

 MARKET OUTLOOK & STRATEGY

-• In the local market, Nigeria's inflation is expected to ease slightly, with the naira stabilizing due to anticipated monetary policy adjustments, baseline effects and improvements in foreign exchange dynamics.
+• In the local market, Nigeria’s inflation is expected to remain softer compared to the 2024 average, due to structural reforms, the removal of protectionist policies, anticipated monetary policy adjustments, baseline effects, improvements in foreign exchange dynamics, and the fading impact of earlier government reforms, should support medium-term economic growth.
 Therefore, we project that interest rates may likely decline in the coming period.

-• We forecast that Nigeria’s real GDP growth will increase reasonably to 4.00% in Q1 2025, up from 3.84% in Q4 2024.
-This will be driven by pro-market reforms & policies of the Government.
-We expect the sentiments across the financial market to be positive in the coming period, most especially in the equities market as more investors will take position in anticipation of more impressive Q4 2024 results and corporate benefits.
+• We expect the sentiments across the financial market to be positive in July 2025, most especially in the equities market, as more investors will take positions in anticipation of half-year results and corporate benefits.

-• Given the declining yields in the fixed income market space, we expect the buying sentiment at the mid and long end of the curve, as the MPC may put on hold the hawkish policy going forward.
+• Given the declining yields in the fixed income market space, we expect the buying sentiment to be sustained at the mid and long end of the curve, pending when MPC will fully embrace the loose monetary policy, or when there is improved system liquidity, robust foreign reserve, and surplus balance of payment.

-• Our strategy in the coming period would be to increase our exposure to fixed-income securities, most especially at the short, mid and long ends of the yield curve, and scale up our exposure in variable income securities, at the same time ensuring we balance risk and opportunity while diversifying across different asset classes.
+• Our strategy in the coming period would be to increase our exposure to fixed-income securities, with bias for those at the mid and long ends of the yield curve, and scale up our exposure to variable income securities, at the same time, ensuring we balance risk and opportunity while diversifying across different asset classes, including our responsibilities of meeting all financial obligations as and when due.

 ASSET CLASS MARKET VALUE(N'MLN) WEIGHT(%)